Badge to Ballot: Hector Tavarez Enters Congresional Race Against Jeff Van Drew

 Resonating With Voters

-The executive said his philosophy is that let’s get things done and everyone will get a chance to be heard.
+The executive said his philosophy is, “Let’s get things done and everyone will get a chance to be heard.”

-“My feeling is that we have 10% to the far-left and 10% to far-right,” Tavarez said.
+“My feeling is that we have 10% to the far-left and 10% to the far-right,” Tavarez said.
 “I believe that a vast majority of the people in this district and really in the country are right in the middle.
 When you’re a schoolteacher, you know that one bad kid takes up 80% to 90% of your time.
-We have the far left and far right getting all of the attention and everyone in the middle are not getting the attention they deserve.
+We have the far-left and far-right getting all of the attention and everyone in the middle are not getting the attention they deserve.

-He spent his most of his adult life as a police officer.
-Taravez said, though, it quickly saw the disconnect between the police officers sworn to protect their community with the community itself, which had an ambivalence attitude or outright dislike for the profession.
+Tavarez spent most of his adult life as a police officer.
+He said, though, he quickly saw the disconnect between the police officers sworn to protect their community with the community itself, which had an ambivalent attitude or outright dislike for the profession.

-His ties to the PAL program go back to if earliest days on patrol with the Egg Harbor Township Police Department.
-If voters want to know if Tavarez knows how to get things done only has to look to the growth of the PAL program.
+His ties to the PAL program go back to his earliest days on patrol with the Egg Harbor Township Police Department.
+If voters want to know if Tavarez knows how to get things done, they only have to look at the growth of the PAL program.

-Last year, it opened a new 14,400-square-foot facility as part of its Buddy’s Adventure Zone Complex in Egg Harbor Township, equipped with a STEM facilities for students to pursue robotics and other tech interests.
-It now plans to break ground on a new indoor sports facility as well.
+Last year, the PAL program helped open a new 14,400-square-foot facility as part of its Buddy’s Adventure Zone Complex in Egg Harbor Township, equipped with STEM facilities for students to pursue robotics and other tech interests.
+There are now plans to break ground on a new indoor sports facility as well.

-“To give due credit, there was five or six police officers that really felt the same way that I did we first started everything,” Tavarez said when he started patrolling as a 21-year-old officer in Egg Harbor Township.
+“To give due credit, there were five or six police officers that really felt the same way that I did when we first started everything,” Tavarez recalled the time he started patrolling as a 21-year-old officer in Egg Harbor Township.
 “I had a lot of great police officers that were an influence in my life in Mullica Township.
 Those officers were practicing community policing and were our coaches in almost every sport I did.
 They would pick us up, give us rides and they were in the community doing what all police officers should be doing now.
 That really inspired me to want to become a police officer.

-“Within of being on the road, I quickly realize that the community that that we wanted to be a part of didn’t much like us.
-Even worse, I don’t think really respected us.
+“Within minutes of being on the road, I quickly realized that the community that we wanted to be a part of didn’t much like us.
+Even worse, I don’t think they really respected us.
 My intent [with PAL] was to be involved in the community and help the community.
 At that time, there was nothing in place for that.
 I intended to improve the relationship between the community and the police department,” he said.

 Tavarez and his fellow officers started literally from Ground Zero, working out of the trunks of their own vehicles with their bedrooms as offices to build Egg Harbor and Atlantic County PAL into one of the most active in the state with a sprawling facility serving thousands of children and teens throughout the community.